Pablo G. Debenedetti: Research and career

 Debenedetti has made numerous contributions to fundamental understanding of the microscopic structure of supercritical fluids, the theory of nucleation, the theory of hydrophobicity, the glass transition, protein thermodynamics, and the structure and thermodynamics of supercooled water.
 Using advanced sampling techniques, his group demonstrated computationally the existence of a metastable liquid-liquid phase transition in a molecular model of water.
-His work has been cited more than 33,000 times.
+His work has been cited more than 40,000 times.

-He served as the chair of the Department of Chemical Engineering from 1996 to 2004 and was the vice dean of the School of Engineering and Applied Science from 2008 to 2013.
-He was appointed Princeton's Dean for Research in 2013.
+He served as the chair of the department of chemical engineering from 1996 to 2004 and was the vice dean of the school of engineering and applied science from 2008 to 2013.
+He was appointed Princeton's Dean for Research in 2013 and served in this role through August, 2023.

 Awards and honors

 Debenedetti has received numerous awards and honors.